msrd0/gotham_restful/README.md

 </div>
 <br/>

-**Note:** The `stable` branch contains some bugfixes against the last release.
-The `master` branch currently tracks gotham's master branch and the next release will use gotham 0.5.0 and be compatible with the new future / async stuff.

 This crate is an extension to the popular [gotham web framework][gotham] for Rust.
 It allows you to create resources with assigned methods that aim to be a more convenient way of creating handlers for requests.